networknt/light-doc/content/style/_index.md

 draft: false
 ---

-You can build APIs or services with different framework provided.
+You can build APIs or services with different frameworks provided by the light platform.